sharax/crowds/data/tasks/International_Holidays/README.txt

-TASK: Given the name and year of an International Festival, Estimate the of date of that event.
+TASK: Given the name of a holiday, estimate the of date of it will occur in 2016

 DESCRIPTION.
 We will now ask you a series of questions.
 		For each question, we will give you a name of a holiday and ask you to predict the date (DD-MM-YYYY)  on which the holidays falls in the year 2016.